Ethereum: Continued developments

 By January 2018, ether was the second-largest cryptocurrency in terms of market capitalization, behind bitcoin.
 As of 2021, it maintained that relative position.

 In 2019, Ethereum Foundation employee Virgil Griffith was arrested by the US government for presenting at a blockchain conference in North Korea.
 He would later plead guilty to one count of conspiring to violate the International Emergency Economic Powers Act in 2021.

 In March 2021, Visa Inc. announced that it began settling stablecoin transactions using Ethereum.
 In April 2021, JP Morgan Chase, UBS, and MasterCard announced that they were investing into ConsenSys, a software development firm that builds Ethereum-related infrastructure.

 There were two network upgrades in 2021.
 The first was "Berlin", implemented on 14 April 2021.
 The second was "London", which took effect on 5 August.
 The London upgrade included Ethereum Improvement Proposal ("EIP") 1559, a mechanism for reducing transaction fee volatility.
 The mechanism causes a portion of the ether paid in transaction fees for each block to be destroyed rather than given to the block proposer, reducing the inflation rate of ether and potentially resulting in periods of deflation.

 On 27 August 2021, the blockchain experienced a brief fork that was the result of clients running different incompatible software versions.

 Transition to proof-of-stake

 Ethereum enthusiasts gather for a Merge party in San Francisco in 2022.

 "The Merge" (formerly called Ethereum 2.0) was a set of three updates (Bellatrix, Paris, and Shapella) that transitioned Ethereum's consensus protocol from proof-of-work to proof-of-stake.
 Bellatrix updated the proof-of-stake Beacon chain and introduced economic slashing.
 Paris was the event at block 15537393 on 15 September 2022 that merged Ethereum to the Beacon chain.
 Shapella (Shanghai-Capella) was the update that allowed for staking withdrawals.

 The switch from proof-of-work to proof-of-stake has cut Ethereum's energy usage by over 99%.
-However, the impact this has on global energy consumption and climate change may be limited since the computers previously used for mining ether may be used to mine other cryptocurrencies that are energy-intensive.
+However, the effect this has on global energy consumption and climate change may be limited since the computers previously used for mining ether may be used to mine other cryptocurrencies that are energy-intensive.